darobin/rasl/README.md

-# rasl — Implementation of RASL for Express
+# @dasl/rasl — Implementation of RASL for Express

 RASL is a simple protocol to retrieve content-addressed data over HTTP.
 You can read more in [the specification](https://dasl.ing/rasl.html), which is part of